-Figure 13.a and Figure 13.b display respectively the mean SU concentration at the surface and its surface deposition rate including dry and wet deposition.
-Using the SU difference between CTRL and RUN1 (hereafter Ambrym SU), we can spatially evaluate the mean contribution due to Ambrym degassing (depicted by percent contours in Fig. 15a).
-Regions of large surface amounts of SU are generally located close to sources of volcanic and anthropogenic origins.
-The fraction associated with Ambrym exhibits a typical pattern matching the SPCZ axis tilt (hatched box in Figure 13.b).
-The mean wind pattern and sulfate mixing-ratio at the trade wind inversion altitude (750hPa) are also reported in Figure 13.d.
-The wind pattern reflects the low level convergence of moist tropical air along the SPCZ, and as evidenced by patterns of Ambrym SU in Figure 13.a, b and d, horizontal transports between the lower and free troposphere dictate the east-west elongated distribution of Ambrym volcanic species across the SW Pacific.
+surface amounts of SU are generally located close to sources of volcanic and anthropogenic origins.
+The fraction associated with Ambrym exhibits a typical pattern matching the SPCZ axis tilt (hatched box in Fig. 13b).
+The mean wind pattern and sulfate mixing-ratio at the trade wind inversion altitude (750 hPa) are also reported in Fig. 13d.
+The wind pattern reflects the low level convergence of moist tropical air along the SPCZ, and as evidenced by patterns of Ambrym SU in Fig. 13a, b and d, horizontal transports between the lower and free troposphere dictate the east-west elongated distribution of Ambrym volcanic species across the SW Pacific.

-Furthermore, as evidenced in Figure 13.c, obtained using cross-averaged sink/source quantities of Ambrym SU along the SPCZ axis, wet deposition and oxidation in aqueous phase are definitely major processes determining (respectively) volcanic SU sinks and sources in the SPCZ.
-However, east of the date line, the in-air oxidation of SO2 emitted from Ambrym remains one of the most important chemical pathway for the generation of Ambrym SU, indicating that

-SU production does not originate from the lower troposphere (where its moist and cloudy air provides the most efficient pathway for oxidation; see Sect.
-4.4) but from the free troposphere with drier conditions.
-Therefore, the simulated Ambrym SU found in the remote boundary layer of tropical islands, like Rarotonga and Samoa, results from long-range transport of $SO_2$ above the trade inversion.
+Furthermore, as evidenced in Fig. 13c, obtained using cross-averaged sink/source quantities of Ambrym SU along the SPCZ axis, wet deposition and oxidation in aqueous phase are definitely major processes determining (respectively) volcanic SU sinks and sources in the SPCZ.
+However, east of the date line, the in-air oxidation of SO2 emitted from Ambrym remains one of the most important chemical pathway for the generation of Ambrym SU, indicating that SU production does not originate from the lower troposphere (where its moist and cloudy air provides the most efficient pathway for oxidation; see Section 4.4) but from the free troposphere with drier conditions.
+Therefore, the simulated Ambrym SU found in the remote boundary layer of tropical islands, like Rarotonga and Samoa, results from long-range transport of SO2 above the trade inversion.